Coherence and Entanglement in a Non-commutative Spacetime: Quantum Correlations

-We depict this quantifier for different initial conditions in Fig.~\ref{fig:qdisc}.
-As can be seen, the quantum discord behaves similarly to the $l_1$-norm of coherence.
+We depict the mutual information for different initial conditions in Fig.~\ref{fig:qdisc}.
 It also stabilizes over very long times, indicating that while entanglement degrades over time, other quantum correlations between the two particles persist.

-We also depict the behavior of the three correlations discussed in this paper for an initially unentangled state in Fig.~\ref{fig:corr-zero}.
-It is evident that there is a hierarchy between coherence, quantum discord and entanglement.
+We also depict the behavior of the three correlations discussed in this paper so far for an initially unentangled state in Fig.~\ref{fig:corr-zero}.
+It is evident that there is a hierarchy between coherence, quantum mutual information and entanglement.